Wall Street rises ahead of year's last barrage of rate hikes

 “Inflation Data and Fed Is Yesterday’s News; Focus on Earnings Risk” was the title of a report published Monday by strategists at Morgan Stanley.

 The next big milestone for markets comes Tuesday, when the U.S. government releases the latest update on inflation at the consumer level.
-Economists expect to see inflation slowed to 7.3% last month from 7.7% in October.
+Economists forecast that inflation slowed to 7.3% last month from 7.7% in October.
 The data will arrive as the Fed begins its two-day policy meeting on what to do with interest rates.

 Besides raising short-term rates, the Fed is also making other moves with its vast trove of bond investments that should effectively allow longer-term yields to rise.